High-paying remote jobs are real.

 Judgment is harder to replace.

-That is why the strongest remote careers are built around judgment, not just task completion.
+That is why the strongest remote careers are built around judgment, not task completion alone.

 Below are strong high-paying remote jobs to consider.